 The Silverdale Road/Western View site occupies canal frontages within a designated Industrial Business Areas.
 The site is proposed in response to the provisions of paragraph 5.13 of the Local Plan Part 1, which states that the Council will specifically review sites along the Grand Union Canal.
 Where appropriate, sites in Hayes will be brought forward for residential-led mixed use development.

 POLICY SA 23: Silverdale Road/Western View

-Silverdale Road / Western View is considered suitable for release to residential-led mixed use development, including residential development at a density range of 120 - 135 units per hectare, subject to the following criteria:
+Silverdale Road / Western View is considered suitable for release to residential-led mixed use development, subject to the following criteria: